Fresh Orange Margaritas

 Watermelon Lemonade

-August 15, 2010 in drink
+Aug 15, 2010

 Another Sunday, another Project Pastry Queen post!
 This recipe was chosen by Ashley of Delish and she chose Watermelon Lemonade.

 I don’t feature a lot of drinks on here because I’m strictly a Diet Coke or water kind of girl but I have to say, this watermelon lemonade is worth talking about.
-It’s tart like lemonade should be but filled with watermelon and whatever other fruits you want to throw in.
+I’™s tart like lemonade should be but filled with watermelon and whatever other fruits you want to throw in.
 I included strawberries, white peaches, and grapes along with lemon, lime, and orange slices.
 It was so refreshing and perfect for the ridiculous summer we’re having down here.

 If you’re intimidated by the amount of time a drink like this takes, don’t be.
 Cutting all of the fruit took the longest but at the end, I had a large bowl of leftover cut fruit to put in the fridge which made for quick, healthy snacks.